hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

             <td>
                 ## Description

-TODO
+Implement `Serialize`/`Deserialize` for `WorldStateView` and down the tree.
+Initial implementation of `Fast` init mode for Kura - for now just saves serialized WSV on Kura shutdown, restore when Kura is in `Fast` init mode.
+In the future this behaviour could be expanded to save snapshots periodically and/or on request, snapshot pruning, etc.

 ### Linked issue

 #3651

 ### Benefits

-TODO
+Faster start-up time.
+Possibly useful for debugging of block stores - WSV snapshot is easier to inspect than a blockchain.

+### Drawbacks

+Contains manual implementations of serde traits that will need to be maintained.
+Deriving doesn't seem possible, since there's no support for `DeserializeSeed` in `serde_derive` (and [not planned](https://github.com/serde-rs/serde/issues/881#issuecomment-1627865581)).

+### Alternate designs

+Instead of `serde` we could possibly use Parity SCALE, but I believe writing `Decode`/`Encode` implementations would require significant effort.
+Instead of serializing `WorldStateView` directly we could use some sort of proxy struct.
+That would come with performance overhead.

 ### Checklist

-- [ ] I've read `CONTRIBUTING.md`
+- [x] I've read `CONTRIBUTING.md`
-- [ ] I've used the standard signed-off commit format (or will squash just before merging)
+- [x] I've used the standard signed-off commit format (or will squash just before merging)
-- [ ] All applicable CI checks pass (or I promised to make them pass later)
+- [x] All applicable CI checks pass (or I promised to make them pass later)
-- [ ] (optional) I've written unit tests for the code changes
+- [ ] I've written unit tests for the code changes
 - [ ] I replied to all comments after code review, marking all implemented changes with thumbs up

 <!-- HINT:  Add more points to checklist for large draft PRs-->